Early Recollections of the Formation of the Organisation

 The Resource Library and Website

 Some of the Alliance’s earliest programmes were aimed at making information accessible online.
-We have now updated our resources, developing a useful links page and position documents that offer our members and visitors information.
+We have now updated our resources, developing a comprehensive, searchable resource page that offers our members and visitors information.

 The Allied Health Professionals Forum (APF)